tommyvange/Desktop-Shortcut-Management-Scripts/readme.md

 	"CommonDesktop": false
 }
 ```

+## Icon Management

+### Description
+The scripts manage desktop shortcut icons by downloading and storing them in a persistent location, ensuring they are available even after system reboots or user profile changes.

+### How It Works
+When an icon URL is provided, the script downloads the icon and saves it to a persistent directory within `ProgramData\DesktopIcons`.
+This ensures the icon remains available and is not affected by temporary file cleanups.

+### Persistent Icon Path
+Icons are stored in the following directory:

+-   `C:\ProgramData\DesktopIcons`

+### Handling Icons

+-   **Adding Icons**: When adding a shortcut, if an icon URL is provided, the script downloads the icon and stores it in the `ProgramData\DesktopIcons` directory.
+This icon is then assigned to the shortcut.
+-   **Removing Icons**: When removing a shortcut, the script also deletes the associated icon from the `ProgramData\DesktopIcons` directory if it exists.

 ## Error Handling

 All scripts include error handling to provide clear messages when parameters are missing or actions fail.
 If any required parameter is missing and cannot be resolved, the scripts will fail with an appropriate error message.